 - Promote your presence on online review sites, and tell customers that you would love to hear their feedback through platforms like TripAdvisor and Yelp.

 - Don’t censor reviews or create non-disparagement clauses; they’re generally a very bad idea.
 You certainly don’t want to end up like this hotel.

 - Implement a system for collecting new reviews.

-- Take advantage of widgets and plug-ins and incorporate fresh review content into your website and sales channels.
+- Take advantage of review widgets and plug-ins and incorporate fresh review content into your website and sales channels.
 (Cosmetics and beauty brands are already doing this, so just follow their lead.)

 - Share your 5-star reviews across your social media channels, too – it can help improve visibility, reputation, and even SEO performance.

 Looking for more tips?
 Check out “Requesting Consumer Feedback: 8 Simple Tips to Help You Generate More Five-Star Reviews”.

 According to the study, the businesses that systematically encouraged customer feedback and incorporated reviews into their website and sales process actually enjoyed:

 - More “new” reviews, which – in the eyes of consumers – are perceived by consumers as more credible and trustworthy than reviews that are older than 90 days.

 “Reviews allow hotels to become more transparent and accessible, identify and prioritize areas for improvement, and enhance their guest service,” reads the report.